Touhidujjaman-Emon/Modern-js-modules-tooling-functional/readme.md

 ```

 ## CommonJS Modules
-- Important for node js and run on node js
+- Important for node js and are used by default in Node.js environments.
-- Almost all npm respiratory use CommonJs module
+- Almost all npm repository use CommonJs module
 ```js
 // Export
 export.addTocart = function (product, quantity) {